stephengold/Maud/README.md

 Note that materials and textures are not saved.

-By default, models loaded from the classpath or from an archive will be written to a "Written assets" folder under Maud's working folder.
+By default, models loaded from the classpath or from an archive will be written to a "Written Assets" folder under Maud's working folder.
-When loading assets, Maud treats this folder as if it were at the head of the classpath.
+When loading assets, Maud treats this folder as if it overrides the classpath.

 <a name="bones"/>